AdobeDocs/experience-manager-65.en/help/sites-developing/i18n-translator.md

     * Modified: Show items that are changed.
     * New: Show items that are added.
     * Deleted: Show items that are to be removed.
-    * Multiple Selections: Show items that have all of the selected properties.
+    * Multiple Selections: Show items that have all the selected properties.

 * **Has Comment**: Show items that have comments for translators.
 * **Missing Translations:** Show items where at least one language does not have a translation.